 “Understanding the quality and size of your tools is important.
 One thing that differs with straighteners, for example, is the plate sizes, with different sized plates designed to meet specific hair needs.

 “Wider plates cover more surface, which means if you have long or thick hair it is quicker to style then using a smaller size.
 Also, the coating on the plates differs with each brand.
 Better quality straighteners have a coating that lasts longer and gives shine and fluidity while running them along the hair.

 “When this coating starts to fade or flake, the hair is more exposed to high heat, and you will feel more tugging on the hair leaving more lines and therefore you end up running over sections of hair more times, unnecessarily.”

-Bella also advises considering the design of any heated tools you buy: “Think about how comfortable they will feel in your hand, and how smoothly they will glide through the hair.
+Bella also suggests considering the design of any heated tools you buy: “Think about how comfortable they will feel in your hand, and how smoothly they will glide through the hair.

 “Some will come with more rounded shapes, some with grips and groves for a firmer hold and comfort.
 When you’re looking to invest in your tools make sure they suit your abilities and hand shape to give you the most comfort and control while styling your hair.”